adicipta/JS-Calculator/README.md

 # Description
-Ini adalah aplikasi kalkulator berbasis javascript
+This is a javascript based calculator app

 # How to use
 - Clone this repository :